 Welcome to another edition of “Stuff I Actually Eat All The Time”!
 This recipe/dish takes direct inspiration from pudla, a savoury chickpea pancake that is often cooked in Gujarati and Marwari homes.
 We load the batter up with lots of herbs–to the point where the pancake is tie-dye green and yellow.
 This is in line with traditional recipes.
 In addition to the herbs, we go in with some spices and a good pinch of salt.

-These pancakes are typically served with chutney and pickles.
+These vegan pancakes are typically served with chutney and pickles.
 It should be noted that my lemony tahini accompaniment is not traditional at all (as far as I know).
 So it is definitely not representative of how pudla is traditionally enjoyed.
 This is just the inspiration path that I took once I made the pancake itself.
 You can learn a bit more about pudla here.

 I’d 100% encourage you to try this recipe if you’re seeking some simplicity and ease!
-It’s super quick, so flavourful, quite hearty and filling, and endlessly customizable with herbs/spices and various accompaniments.
+These simple chickpea flour pancakes are super quick, so flavourful, quite hearty and filling, and endlessly customizable with herbs/spices and various accompaniments.

 It’s a great dinner move for cleaning out the fridge.
 I also love making a bunch of these for a brunch and serving them with a couple sauces, salad, and a mix of roasted and pickled vegetables.
 I went full-on spring with my vegetables in preparation for the warmer days ahead here.